nurgul212/build-history-manager-plugin-wiki/Delete-artifacts-with-pattern-action.md

 This page presents example how to use [DeleteArtifactsWithPattern](https://github.com/jenkinsci/build-history-manager-plugin/blob/master/src/main/java/pl/damianszczepanik/jenkins/buildhistorymanager/model/actions/DeleteArtifactsWithPatternAction.java) action:

 # Requirements
-- Note: In the configuration below, we simulate the date(age) using build number range instead of waiting for 5 days, 7 days or whatever.
+- In the configuration below, we simulate the date(age) using build number range instead of waiting for 5 days, 7 days or whatever.
 Assuming that we're simulating a job which runs daily after 7 runs, 7 days should have elapsed.
 - Delete all artifacts except the logs after 2 days
 - Delete all artifacts after 5 days.